-of deviation from the essence of Islam and its true teachings.
-It reveals the negative consequences deviation is bound to give non-Muslims a distorted edialogue org
+This book defines and explains the various types of deviation from the essence of Islam and its true teachings.
+It reveals the negative consequences of deviation on Muslims and their life and how deviation is bound to give non-Muslims a distorted view of Islam.
+Finally, the book describes the role of Muslims in discarding all deviation, according to their abilities edialogue org